GoogleContainerTools/kpt-functions-catalog/examples/set-namespace-kpt-package-context/README.md

 data:
   name: set-namespace-kpt-package-context
 ```

-We can use this file as function config.
+We can use this `package-context.yaml` as function config.
+See the `Kptfile` below:
 ```yaml
 apiVersion: kpt.dev/v1
 kind: Kptfile